***There may be affiliate links throughout this post. Please refer to the disclaimer page for additional information.***

 *Data obtained from Bureau of Labor Statistics

-For most people, housing expenses are where most of their money goes.
-It accounts for a third of a person’s monthly expenses.
+For most people, housing expenses are where most of their home budget goes.
+It accounts for a third of a person’s monthly household expenses.
 Being able to trim this expense, even just a little, can make a big impact to your bottom line.

 If you choose to own your home, a chunk of this expense will go away some day when you finally pay off your mortgage.
 You’ll always have to pay taxes and insurance on your home, so the expense will never go away entirely.

-There are plenty of factors to consider with your dwelling place today that can greatly impact the cost of housing.
+There are plenty of factors to consider with your dwelling place today that can greatly impact a budgeting household.
 Renting or buying a cheaper place of residence can make a profound impact on your expenses, so don’t stress about that $6 beer or $3 cup of Starbucks coffee you indulge in on occasion.
 For the most part, it’ll hardly make a dent in the larger picture.

 When buying a home or renting a place consider what you must have as far as space and location is concerned.